adamliesko/retry/README.md

 ## Usage

-In the simplest and default configuration, with 10 retries it's only about creating a new Retryer and calling Do, with the desired function.
-If the failed functions failes after 10 retries a custom error of Max Attempts reached is returned.
+In the simplest and default configuration, with 10 retries it is only about creating a new Retryer and calling Do, with the desired function.
+If the failed function fails after 10 retries a custom error of Max Attempts reached is returned.
-Befor each call of Retryer's Do() it's state is reset, which makes the Retryer reusable.
+Before each call of Retryer's Do() it's state is reset, which makes the Retryer reusable.
 ```go
 func poll() error{
     return external.IsItDone()